Malaysia shuts down chicken farm and fertiliser factory that polluted Johor River

 It said these were the only incidents where chicken manure fertiliser caused ammonia pollution in the river to this degree due to the sheer volume of product being processed.

-Johor executive councillor Hasni Mohammad also told a news conference on Wednesday (Nov 1) that Singapore's water treatment plant was least affected due to its distance from the point of contamination and mitigating measures.
+Singapore's PUB said water supply in Singapore was not affected as the shortfall from the Johor waterworks was topped up from other sources, including desalination.

+Water supply has since been restored for all the affected water treatment plants, including the Johor River Waterworks, which, according to the state government, was the least affected given its distance from the source of contamination.

-"The water treatment plant for PUB is located at the furthest south end of Sungai Johor (Johor River), and Linggiu Dam, as the balancing dam, discharged 900 million litres for two days into Sungai Johor to dilute the level of contamination," he said.
+"The water treatment plant for PUB is located at the furthest south end of Sungai Johor (Johor River), and Linggiu Dam, as the balancing dam, discharged 900 million litres for two days into Sungai Johor to dilute the level of contamination," said Johor executive councillor Hasni Mohammad at a news conference on Wednesday (Nov 1).

 "(The Singapore plant) is located further downstream and is safer than the (Malaysian) plants."